Sierras to the Sea - Self Guided

 On arrival, you will be met at Malaga airport.
 The transfer to Canillas de Albaida will take about an hour.
 On departure we provide a dedicated taxi from your Maro hotel to Nerja bus station.
 From here there are direct bus services to Malaga city/airport and to Granada.
-If you prefer, or you choose an early return flight, we can provide a dedicated taxi from your Maro hotel to Malaga city/airport for the additional cost of around €50.
+If you prefer, or you have chosen an early return flight, we can provide a dedicated taxi from your Maro hotel to Malaga city/airport for the additional cost of around €50.

 If you would like to extend your holiday with a few relaxing days do have a look at malagaeast.com.
 This excellent website provides useful information on coastal and inland villages close to the end of the walk.
 The site also includes some very interesting historical information on El Acebuchal, Frigiliana and Maro, all of which feature on the ‘Sierras to the Sea’ itinerary.

 The direct coach service to Granada from Nerja takes about two hours.
 The Alhambra is high on many travellers ‘bucket list’ and there is much more to see and enjoy in this great city.
 With a direct and regular bus service from Granada back to Malaga airport it may be a tempting option if you wish to stay on and visit one of the most iconic historical buildings in the world.

 The historic centre of Malaga is also highly recommended if you would like to stay on for one or two extra days.
 There is much to see and enjoy and an overnight stay could be a great option if you are restricted to early return flights.
 Bus and train transfers from the city centre to the airport are inexpensive, frequent and convenient.